Fair Debt Collection

 The Definitive FDCPA Treatise

-The latest thinking and definitive analysis of the federal Fair Debt
+The latest thinking and authoritative analysis of the federal Fair Debt

 Collection Practices Act (FDCPA), the statute that dramatically